Emma-Onye/Automated-DevOps-Project/README.md

 Copy your Prometheus Public IP Address and paste on the browser = http:://PrometheusServerExternalIP:9090

-Note: Prometheus setup is also full automated, so just verifying the health of servers are required
+Note: Prometheus setup is also fully automated, so just verifying the health of servers are required

 1)  #### Checking targets health:
     - Once prometheus accessed --> Status --> Targets (for the health checkup)